-1. PDPN Structure and Functions
+1. PDPN structure and functions

 1.1.
-PDPN Structure
+PDPN structure

-Podoplanin (PDPN)/T1 $\alpha$ /E11 antigen/PA2.26 antigen/Aggrus possesses a heavily glycosylated N-terminal extracellular domain (approximately 130 amino acids), followed by a single transmembrane domain and a short intracellular domain (approximately 10 amino acids) (Figure 1) [1,2].
-The N-terminal extracellular domain has a repeat sequence of EDxxVTPG, known as the PLAG1 to PLAG3 domains.
-PLAG stands for "platelet aggregation-stimulating", which is derived from the platelet aggregation-inducing function of PDPN [3].
-Furthermore, several PLAG-like domains (PLDs, one of which is also named the PLAG4 domain) with similar sequences have been identified [4-12].
-About half of the molecular weight of PDPN comes from O-type sugar chains.
+Podoplanin (PDPN)/T1 $\alpha$ /E11 antigen/PA2.26 antigen/Aggrus possesses a heavily glycosylated N-terminal extracellular domain (approximately 130 amino acids), followed by a single transmembrane domain and a short intracellular domain (approximately 10 amino acids) (Figure.
+1) [1,2].
+The N-terminal extracellular domain has a repeat sequence of EDxxVTPG, named PLAG1 to PLAG3 domains.
+PLAG stands for "platelet aggregation-stimulating," which is derived from the platelet aggregation-inducing function of PDPN [3].
+Furthermore, several PLAG-like domains (PLDs, one of which is also named PLAG4 domain) with similar sequences were identified [4-12].
+About half of the molecular weight of PDPN is O-type sugar chains.
 The sugar modifications of the PDPN ectodomain are typical mucin O-glycans [13,14].
 Using sugar chain-deficient CHO cell lines, such as Lec1, Lec2, and Lec8, sialic acid is essential for PDPN functions [13].
 The O-glycosylation sites at Thr52 in PLAG3 or PLD/PLAG4 have been reported to be crucial for PDPN-induced platelet aggregation [12,14].